Inspiaaa/BfInterpreter/README.md

   bfi r [optional-params]
 Runs the interpreter.
 Options:
   -h, --help                       print this cligen-erated help --help-syntax                    advanced: prepend,plurals,..
-  -f=, --file=    string  ""     Path to the file with the BF code -c=, --code=    string  ""     Directly enter BF code as a string -n, --noOpt     bool    false  Flag to disable optimizations -i=, --input=   string  ""     Path to the input data; Uses stdin if none specified -o=, --output=  string  ""     Path to the output file; Uses stdout if none specified -s, --silent    bool    false  Flag that, when provided, prevents the interpreter from outputting any text
+  -f=, --file=      string  ""     Path to the file with the BF code -c=, --code=      string  ""     Directly enter BF code as a string -n, --noOpt       bool    false  Flag to disable optimizations -i=, --input=     string  ""     Path to the input data; Uses stdin if none specified -o=, --output=    string  ""     Path to the output file; Uses stdout if none specified -s, --silent      bool    false  Flag that, when provided, prevents the interpreter from outputting any text -t=, --tapeSize=  int     30000  Number of cells in the tape.
+Dynamically grows the tape for tapeSize=-1

 Usage:
   bfi inspect [optional-params]